 Complete the roadside assistance identification card and place it in your wallet for quick reference.
-This card is in the owner's information portfolio in the glove compartment.
+This card is in the Owner's Manual kit.

 United States vehicle customers who require Roadside Assistance, call 1-800-241-3673.

 If you need to arrange roadside assistance for yourself, Ford Motor Company reimburses a reasonable amount for towing to the nearest dealership within 35 mi (56 km).
 To obtain reimbursement information, United States vehicle customers call 1-800-241-3673.
 Customers need to submit their original receipts.